 - ????????
 NYARRR, I'M ANGRY!!
 The sort of mentality where they say, to hell with you, you don't deserve to be able to send email to anybody ever again.
 Sometimes validly so, but do the people this gets aimed at really end up going away?
 And, is it always merited?
 The beatings will continue forever, no matter what, there's nothing you can do about it.

-It's easy to say "nobody should send spam ever," but there's a long history of blacklists helping to improve the email ecosystem by engendering change; by pushing bad senders to become good senders.
+It's easy to say "nobody should send spam ever," but there's a long history of lists helping to improve the email ecosystem by engendering change; by pushing bad senders to become good senders.
 Right?

 I'd be curious to hear any thoughts y'all might have on this topic.
-What's the best possible policy for a blacklist in this situation?
+What's the best possible policy for a blocklist in this situation?
 Why does it matter, or why doesn't it matter?
 Your feedback welcome.